juanmarcosdev/vuejs-golang-cockroachdb-challenge/README.md

 	<li>Creation and management of simple and multi-node cluster of the DBMS CockroachDB</li>
 	<li>Simple application management through microservices using deployment and orchestration with Docker and Docker Compose.</li>
 </ul>
-<h3> Description </h3>
+<h3> Application Description </h3>
-This application is designed with the software architecture of **microservices**, built thanks to the use of Docker containers, it means that you can run it having installed only Docker and Docker Compose (Windows, macOS o Linux) on your machine
+This application is designed with the software architecture of <b>microservices</b>, built thanks to the use of Docker containers, it means that you can run it having installed only Docker and Docker Compose (Windows, macOS o Linux) on your machine
 <h4>Download and installation</h4>
 In order to run the application you need to: